 In the video surveillance space, highly available solutions have become the new standard for any form of mission-critical deployment.
 It is now commonplace to see even mid-level solutions use features that use to be only for high-end hardware, including RAID 5/6 disk...

-Unicast and Multicast Networking in Video Surveillance
+Unicast vs. Multicasting Networks in Video Surveillance

 What Security Integrators Should Know About Network Architecture